 Clovis Karam has a Ph.D. in Scholastic Philosophy & Religious Studies from the Catholic University of Lyon-France (1985), and another Ph.D. in Interdisciplinary Studies from the University of Lyon III France (1982).
-Karam has a long teaching, research, and conferencing experience in the field of Humanities in different languages, countries, and universities worldwide.
-Currently, professor Karam teaches in the Religious Studies and Modern Languages & Literatures Departments at Santa Clara University in California.
+Karam has demonstrated extensive knowledge and research in the fields of Comparative Middle/Near Eastern studies, Semitic religions, cultures, mythologies, and philosophies.